Learning Safety Constraints from Demonstrations with Unknown Rewards: Experiments

 \section{Experiments}

-We present experiments in two domains: (1) tabular environments, where we can solve MDPs and CMDPs exactly (\Cref{sec:tabular-experiments}); and (2) a driving simulation, where we investigate the scalability of \AlgNameShort in a more complex, continuous, environment (\Cref{sec:highway-experiments}).
+We present experiments in two domains: (1) tabular environments, where we can solve MDPs and CMDPs exactly (\Cref{sec:tabular-experiments}); and (2) a driving simulation, where we investigate the scalability of \AlgNameShort in a more complex environment (\Cref{sec:highway-experiments}).
 Our experiments assess the safety and performance of \AlgNameShort and compare it to IRL-based baselines (\Cref{sec:irl-baselines}).
 In \Cref{app:experiment_details}, we provide more details about the experimental setup, and in \Cref{app:additional_results} we present additional experimental results, including an extensive study of \AlgNameShort in one-state CMDPs.
+We provide code for our experiments at \githublink.